jbwincek/Plie/docs/development_todo_list.rst

         [d][ ][i] basic init
         [ ][ ][ ] View repr returns a valid view dict
         [ ][ ][ ] Section repr returns a valid section dict
+        [ ]   [ ] Decide whether View should start with an empty list
+                  for the body, or a list with one Section already in it.

     [ ][ ][ ] Event handling